alsadiamir/p4Thesis2021/test_algorithms/Controller_in_the_loop/README.md

 # OWD

-Run the following to calculate the final OWD given **THE ENTRIES previouysly calculated**
+Run the following to calculate the final OWD given **THE ENTRIES previously calculated**
 ```shell
 sudo python calculate_OWD.py
 ```